Funding opportunity

 Manufacturing research hubs for a sustainable future three will complement and refresh EPSRC’s existing portfolio of hubs from the first and second round of manufacturing research hubs for a sustainable future and manufacturing research hubs for a sustainable future two, and must contribute to delivering towards at least one of the priorities listed in EPSRC’s strategic delivery plan (SDP).

 Given that this is the third round of funding opportunities, and as previously advised, we will seek to fill strategic gaps in provision remaining from the first two rounds and not duplicate substantial investments already made.
-Therefore, whilst applications could be relevant to any current EPSRC SDP areas, there are both topics of particular interest and specific exclusions as listed under ‘what we will not fund’, below.
+Therefore, while applications could be relevant to any current EPSRC SDP areas, there are both topics of particular interest and specific exclusions as listed under ‘What we will not fund’, below.

 We are also particularly encouraging applications that have appropriate user engagement with aerospace and automotive manufacturing sectors, although this is not proscriptive.